 Degrees are awarded in various months throughout the year.
 See specific program guidelines for details.
 Official commencement ceremonies are held in May and December.
-Candidates for a degree may participate in the commencement ceremony that best fits their degree completion timeline.
+Candidates for a degree may participate in the commencement ceremony that best fits their degree completion timeline with Program Director approval.